 Palawan is an island province of the Philippines.
-The province is named after its largest island, Palawan Island (measuring 450 kilometers (280 mi) long, and 50 kilometers (31 mi) wide).
+The province is named after its largest island, Palawan Island.
+The island is 450 kilometers long, and 50 kilometers wide.
 Its capital is Puerto Princesa City.
-Palawan’s almost 2,000 kilometers (1,200 mi) of irregular coastline are dotted with roughly 1,780 islands and islets, rocky coves, and sugar-white sandy beaches.
+Palawan’s almost 2,000 kilometers of irregular coastline are dotted with roughly 1,780 islands and islets.
+Has rocky coves and sugar-white sandy beaches.

-It also harbors a vast stretch of virgin forests that carpet its chain of mountain ranges, with the highest peak rising to 2,086 m (6,843 feet) at Mount Mantalingahan.
+It also harbors a vast stretch of virgin forests that carpet its chain of mountain ranges.
+The highest peak rising to 2,086 meter is Mount Mantalingahan.

 Total forest cover is about 56 percent of the total land area of the province.
-Sprawled beneath the seas are nearly 11,000 square kilometers of coral reefs, representing more than 35% of the country’s coral reefs.
+Beneath the seas are nearly 11,000 km2 of coral reefs, representing more than 35% of the country’s coral reefs.

-Besides of course the famous Bacuit Bay in the north of the Island, Palawan has two World Heritage Sites designated by Unesco.
+Besides of course the famous Bacuit Bay of El Nido in the north of the Island, Palawan has also two World Heritage Sites designated by Unesco.
 The spectacular Tubbataha Reef Marine Park and the Puerto-Princesa Subterranean River National Park.

 Puerto-Princesa Subterranean River National Park

 The park features a large limestone karst landscape with an underground river.
-One of the river’s distinguishing features is that it emerges directly into the sea, and its lower portion is subject to tidal influences.
+The river emerges directly into the sea, and its lower portion is subject to tidal influences.
 The area also represents a habitat for biodiversity conservation.
 The site contains a full ‘mountain-to-sea’ ecosystem and has some of the most important forests in Asia.

 Puerto Princesa Underground River is since 2012 officially confirmed as one of the New7Wonders of Nature.